microsoft/jacdac/services/devicescriptdebugger.md

         ObjStackFrame = 0x55
         ObjPacket = 0x56
         ObjBoundFunction = 0x57
+        ObjOpaque = 0x58

+        ObjAny = 0x50    // never returned, can be used in read_*
+        ObjMask = 0xF0

     }

     enum ValueSpecial : u8 {
         Null = 0
         True = 1
         False = 2

+        // These can be used in read_* and are never returned Globals = 100
+        CurrentException = 101
     }

     type FunIdx : u16 {